 Almost 72% of the world is covered by water, and it seems a waste not to explore it.
-Out of your depth in the ocean?
-Champion freediver, William Trubridge, who holds eighteen World Records and was the first person to break the 100m barrier unassisted, shares his top tips for aqua adventurers to take their first foray into freediving.
+Champion freediver, William Trubridge, who holds eighteen World Records and was the first person to break the 100m barrier unassisted, shares his top tips for first-time freedivers.

 #1 Don’t Gulp